Flow Chemistry Systems and Reactors

 Continuous Flow Chemistry Reactors

-“Flow chemistry,” also called “continuous flow chemistry” or “plug flow chemistry,” is used to describe a range of chemical reactions that occur in a continuously flowing stream as contrasted to static batch reactor systems.
-What the two have in common is ‘reaction time’.
-The chemical industry has used flow chemistry systems for decades due to their speed, repeatability and scalability.
+“Flow chemistry,” also called “continuous flow chemistry” or “plug flow chemistry,” is used to describe a range of chemical reactions that occur in a continuously flowing stream as contrasted to classic static batch reactor systems.
+What the two have in common is the ‘reaction time’.
+The chemical industry has used flow chemistry systems for decades due to their speed, repeatability, inventory control and scalability.
 What is new is the ability to perform multiple and repeatable flow chemistry reactions on an automated platform, rapidly with very low volumes.

 What Is a Continuous Flow Chemistry System?